ACCESS-NRI/build-ci/README.md

 ## Repositories Serviced By `build-ci`

-These are repositories that use the `component` tag, which can be given by either this [search url](https://github.com/search?q=org%3AACCESS-NRI%20topic%3Acomponent&type=repositories) or through `gh` with `gh search repos --owner access-nri -- topic:component`.
+These are repositories that use the `component` tag, which can be given by either this [search url](https://github.com/search?q=org%3AACCESS-NRI%20topic%3Acomponent&type=repositories) or through `gh` with `gh search repos --owner access-nri --include-forks -- topic:component`.

 ## Overview

 This repository contains reusable workflows used as common entrypoints into a model component build and test pipeline.
 See the [Entrypoint Workflows section](#using-the-entrypoint-workflows) for more information.

-This repository also contains the resources required to build images that are used by the CI infrastructure in `ACCESS-NRI/build-ci-k8s-infra`, as well as local builds via `docker compose`.
+This repository also contains the resources required to build images that are used by the CI infrastructure in `ACCESS-NRI/build-ci-k8s-infra` (which is private), as well as local builds via `docker compose`.
 More information on this section can be found in it's own [dedicated README.md](./containers/README.md).

+## Usage

-## Using The Entrypoint Workflows
+### Using The Entrypoint Workflows

 Generally, the [`ci.yml`](./.github/workflows/ci.yml) workflow can be used by any model component repository in the ACCESS-NRI organisation, it just requires using the reusable workflow from this repository.

 > [!NOTE]
 > Before a model component repository workflow is able to run on the `build-ci` runners, the repository must be included in the allowlist for the `build-ci` runner group.
 Ask an ACCESS-NRI GitHub Administrator to add the model component repository.

-The list of inputs are in the above workflow file, but at it's simplest it only requires a path to a spack manifest relative to the model component repository root.
+The list of inputs are in the above workflow file, but at it's simplest it only requires a path to a jinja-templatable spack manifest relative to the model component repository root (more on that in the [Writing Spack Manifests section](#writing-spack-manifests)).
 For example:

 ```yaml
 jobs: